openstack/election/doc/source/index.rst

 OpenStack Election
 ==================

-.. warning:: This is a test for Newton cycle
+.. warning:: This is a test for Ocata cycle

 .. include:: ./candidates/events.rst